Majority Vote for Distributed Differentially Private Sign Selection: Introduction

 \subsection{Paper Organization and Notations}

 The remainder of this paper is organized as follows.
 In Section \ref{sec:ptr_recov}, we introduce a general Majority Vote procedure and develop the DGDP algorithm.
-In Section \ref{sec:mean_recov}, we apply it to the private sign recovery problem for sparse mean estimation in the distributed system.
-Theoretical results on sign selection consistency are provided.
-In Section \ref{sec:lasso_recov}, we study the sign recovery problem for sparse linear regression.
-Similarly, results on sign selection consistency are stated.
-The results of simulation studies are presented in Section \ref{sec:sim} to demonstrate the effectiveness of our method.
-Concluding remarks are given in Section \ref{sec:conclude}.
+In Section \ref{sec:mean_recov}, we apply this to the private sign recovery problem for sparse mean estimation, in a distributed system.
+The theoretical results on sign selection consistency are provided.
+In Section \ref{sec:lasso_recov}, we study the sign recovery problem for sparse linear regression and simultaneously state the sign selection consistency results.
+The outcomes of simulation studies are presented in Section \ref{sec:sim}, to demonstrate the proposed method's effectiveness.
+Finally, concluding remarks are provided in Section \ref{sec:conclude}.
 All proofs of the theory are relegated to the Appendix.